SevenShepherd/SevenShepherd.github.io/_posts/2022-11-08-true-christian.markdown

 <!-- > Is it possible to be a Christian and live in lifelong carnality, enjoying the pleasures of sin, and never seeking to glorify the Lord who bought him?
 Can a sinner spurn the lordship of Christ yet lay claim to Him as Savior?
 Can someone pray a “sinner’s prayer” and go about his life as if nothing had happened and still call himself a “Christian”? **Lordship salvation says “no.”** Let us not give unrepentant sinners false hope; rather, let us declare the whole counsel of God: “You must be born again” (John 3:7). -->

-# Conclusion

-I decided to write the conclusion first so there is no misunderstandings on what this ministry is teaching.
+So there is no misunderstandings on what this ministry is teaching.
 We believe that salvation is **by Grace alone, through faith alone, in Christ alone**.
 Our stance is that of the **regeneration precedes faith** Lordship Salvation position.

 This comes from the latin phrases known as the *five solas* which represent the core positions of the Protestant Reformation in the 16th century.

 Scripture alone (*Sola Scriptura*), **Christ** alone (*Solus Christus*), **Grace** alone (*Sola Gratia*), **Faith** alone (*Sola Fide*), and the Glory of God alone (*Soli Deo Gloria*).
 The *five solas* are more commonly recognized in the Reformed perspective and were developed in that time period as a response to heresies found in the Roman Catholic Church.

-If a Christian's life is devoid of the fruit of the Holy spirit (Gal 5:22-23), and instead is full of the works of the flesh (Gal.
-5:19-21), they have likely fooled themselves (James 1:22), becoming false professors (2Pe 2:21-22).

 <!-- If you truly believe in Christ you have nothing to worry about, you cannot lose your salvation.
 End of story. -->